Kbcoder54/RedditImage2PDF/README.md

 # RedditImage2PDF
-Python Script to convert Reddit images to a PDF
+This script converts the images of a reddit post to a PDF.

 ## Create a reddit account!
 - Signup for a reddit account.